Your cart is currently empty!

 ARTICLE XIV: VOTING PRIVILEGES

-A: All current Club members who are in good standing and with dues paid are eligible to vote.
+All current Club members who are in good standing and have paid dues are eligible to vote.

 ARTICLE XV: TAX STATUS & DISSOLUTION